 Quantification of Alendronate Sodium Hydrate According to JP Method (DS-413)

 Alendronic acid is widely used for the treatment of osteoporosis.
-According to the JP method (17th edition), quantification of alendronate sodium hydrate should be done using HPLC with a column packed with styrene divinyl benzene copolymer gel.
-The method also mentions to pretreat the alendronic acid by adding 9-fluorenylmethyl chloroformate to treat the amino groups to form 9-fluorenylmethyloxycarbony (FMOC)-alendronic acid.
-The system suitability requires to satisfy TPN ≥ 1,500, symmetry ≤ 1.5, and relative standard deviation (RSD) of peak area ≤ 1.0% (repeated six times) for FMOC–alendronic acid.
-RSpak DS-413 was confirmed to satisfy all required conditions for the analysis of alendronic acid.
+According to the Japanese Pharmacopeia (JP; 17th edition*), quantification of alendronate sodium hydrate should be carried out with a column filled with styrene divinyl benzene copolymer gel and meets following requirements.
+The method also mentions to pretreat the alendronic acid by adding 9-fluorenylmethyl chloroformate to let the amino groups to form 9-fluorenylmethyloxycarbony (FMOC)-alendronic acid.
+The RSpak DS-413 confirmed the requirements were met.